DKFN/edr-issues/README.md

 - Backend now runs alpine to reduce node first invocation time
 - Reduced backend memory per node from 1GB to 512Mb
 - SimRail server crash will now serve stale cache data
-- :motorcycle: > 30.000 request server on the first 6hrs of the test without issues, thanks all !
+- :motorcycle: > 30.000 request served on the first 6hrs of the test without issues, thanks all !

 -------